wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 ### Migrating the registry

-The Micro Integrator uses a [file based registry](../file_based_registry) instead of a database (which is used in EI 6.x.x).
+The Micro Integrator uses a [file based registry](../file_based_registry) instead of a database (which is used in EI 6.x).
 Note the following when migrating the registry:

--	If the artifacts in EI 6.x.x are added in carbon applications developed using WSO2 Integration Studio, you can directly migrate the artifacts to the Micro Integrator of EI 7.1
+-	If the artifacts in EI 6.x are added in carbon applications developed using WSO2 Integration Studio, you can directly migrate the artifacts to the Micro Integrator of EI 7.1.
 -	If the artifacts are added through the management console in EI 6.x.x, first download the artifacts from the management console, and then add to the `<MI_HOME>/registry/` folder by maintaining the same resource structure.

 ### Migrating artifacts

-The recommended way to create integration artifacts (in EI 6.x.x or EI 7.x.x ) is to use [WSO2 Integration Studio](https://ei.docs.wso2.com/en/7.1.0/micro-integrator/develop/WSO2-Integration-Studio/)
+The recommended way to create integration artifacts (in EI 6.x or EI 7.x ) is to use [WSO2 Integration Studio](../../develop/WSO2-Integration-Studio)

 - If the artifacts are created in the recommended way, copy the CAR files inside `<EI_6.x .x_HOME>/repository/deployment/server/carbonapps` to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
-- If the artifacts are created using the management console of EI 6.x.x, please recreate them using WSO2 Integration Studio and package them as composite application.
+- If the artifacts are created using the management console of EI 6.x, you need to recreate them using WSO2 Integration Studio and package them as a composite application.

 !!!
 Tip
-     For testing purposes you can copy the artifacts to the same folder structure inside deployment directory.
+     For testing purposes, you can copy the artifacts to the same folder structure inside the `<MI_HOME>/repository/deployment/` directory.

 ### Migrating deployed Connectors

-- If the connector is added via composite application with connector exporter project, the same can be used in EI 7 seamlessly.
+- If the connector is added to EI 6.x via a composite application with connector exporter project, the same can be used in EI 7.1 seamlessly.
+Simply copy the CAR file in EI 6.x to the `<MI_HOME>/repository/deployment/server/carbonapps` folder.
-- If the connector is added via the Management console of EI 6.x, pack them using connector exporter project and  deploy via composite application in EI 7.
-For more information, refer [Connector Exporter Project](../../develop/creating-artifacts/adding-connectors)
+- If the connector is added to EI 6.x via the management console, pack them using connector exporter project and deploy via composite application in EI 7.1.
+For more information, see [Connector Exporter Project](../../develop/creating-artifacts/adding-connectors)

 ### Migrating custom components

 Copy custom OSGI components in the `<EI_6.x.x_HOME>/dropins` folder to the `<MI_HOME>/dropins` folder.
 If you have custom JARs in the `<EI_6.x.x_HOME>/lib` directory, copy those components to the `<MI_HOME>/lib` directory.

-!!!note
+!!!
+Note
-    To provide seamless integration with RabbitMQ, the rabbitmq client lib is packed in the default pack.
-Hence you  don't need to include it.
+    To provide seamless integration with RabbitMQ, the Rabbitmq client lib is included in the Micro Integrator by default.
+Hence, you don't need to manually add any RabbitMQ components.

 ### Migrating keystores
 Copy the JKS files in the `<EI_6.x.x_HOME>/repository/resources/security` directory to the `<MI_HOME>/repository/resources/security` directory.

-### Migrating Passwords
+### Migrating passwords

-To migrate the passwords from EI 6.x, plain text passwords are required.
-Once you have them, please follow the normal procedure of encrypting the secrets in EI 7.
-Please refer [Encrypt Secrets](../security/encrypting_plain_text)  section for further details.
+To migrate the passwords from EI 6.x, the plain text passwords are required.
+Once you have them, follow the normal procedure of encrypting secrets in EI 7.
+See [Encrypt Secrets](../security/encrypting_plain_text) for instructions.

 ### Migrating configurations
-WSO2 EI 6.x.x versions supported multiple configuration files such as `carbon.xml`, `synapse.properties`, and `axis2.xml`.
-With the new configuration model in the Micro Integrator of EI 7.1.0, product configurations are primarily handled by a single configuration file named `deployment.toml` (stored in the `<MI_HOME>/conf` directory).
+WSO2 EI 6.x versions supported multiple configuration files such as `carbon.xml`, `synapse.properties`, and `axis2.xml`.
+With the new configuration model in the Micro Integrator of EI 7.1, product configurations are primarily handled by a single configuration file named `deployment.toml` (stored in the `<MI_HOME>/conf` directory).
 The log4j2 configurations are handled in the `log4j2.properties`.

 **Migrating to TOML configurations**